-As-adjusted net tangible book value per ordinary share furthermore reflects the sale of units that we are offering at the assumed public offering price of \$2.39 per unit, the last reported sales price of our ordinary shares as reported on the Nasdaq Capital Market on January 10, 2020.
-After giving effect to the issuance and sale of all units offered hereby, assuming no sale of any pre-funded units in this offering and after deducting placement agent fees and estimated offering expenses payable by us, our as-adjusted net tangible book value as of September 30, 2019 would have been approximately \$20.7 million, or \$1.98 per ordinary share.
-This amount represents an immediate increase in net tangible book value of \$0.05 per ordinary share to our existing investors and immediate dilution in net tangible book value of \$0.41 per ordinary share to new investors purchasing securities in this offering at the public offering price.
+As-adjusted net tangible book value per ordinary share furthermore reflects the sale of units that we are offering at the public offering price of \$1.25 per unit.
+After giving effect to the issuance and sale of all units and pre-funded units offered hereby (including all 4,053,172 ordinary shares included in the units offered hereby and assuming no exercise of the pre-funded warrants or common warrants contained in the units or pre-funded units), and after deducting placement agent fees and estimated offering expenses payable by us, our as-adjusted net tangible book value as of September 30, 2019 would have been approximately \$20.3 million, or \$1.78 per ordinary share.
+This amount represents an immediate decrease in net tangible book value of \$0.15 per ordinary share to our existing investors and immediate dilution in net tangible book value of \$0.53 per ordinary share to new investors purchasing securities in this offering at the public offering price.
 We determine dilution by subtracting the as-adjusted net tangible book value per ordinary share after this offering from the amount of cash that a new investor paid per unit in this offering.